arickert/thedigradio/_posts/2024-09-09-morbid-symptoms-w-amna-akbar-gabe-winant-thea-riofrancos.md

   - US Politics
 tags:
   - Amna Akbar
-  - Gabe Winant
+  - Gabriel Winant
   - Thea Riofrancos
 spotifylink: 'https://open.spotify.com/episode/24XC05Kg9DNuFdNGPppgeG?si=337f8157b79541fa'
 applelink: 'https://podcasts.apple.com/us/podcast/the-dig/id1043245989?i=1000668926212'
 layout: post
 ---

-Featuring Amna Akbar, Gabe Winant, and Thea Riofrancos on the American political conjuncture: the centrality of Palestine, the contradictions of left electoralism, renewed liberal militarism, the return of Obama-ism, the state of the labor and climate movements—and more.
+Featuring Amna Akbar, Gabriel Winant, and Thea Riofrancos on the American political conjuncture: the centrality of Palestine, the contradictions of left electoralism, renewed liberal militarism, the return of Obama-ism, the state of the labor and climate movements—and more.
 Recorded live at *Socialism 2024* in Chicago.

 Support *The Dig* at [Patreon.com/TheDig](http://patreon.com/TheDig)